 - Prophylactic use of antibiotics - the effectiveness of antibiotics in preventing surgical site infections (SSIs) is well documented, although debate continues concerning duration and choice.

 - Anastomotic leakage - there are few proven interventions.
 A Cochrane review found that fewer leakages occurred with stapled anastamosis than with those which were hand-sewn.

 - Ileus - shorter operative times and reduction of intra-operative blood loss are associated with a lower incidence of ileus.

 - DVT and pulmonary embolus - see separate Prevention of Venous Thromboembolism article.

 - Intra-operative haemorrhage - pre-operative screening for coagulopathies is important.
 Various methods are available to the modern surgeon, including mechanical tools, energy-based technologies and topical haemostatic agents.

 - Urinary retention - interventions vary according to the procedure involved but include use of catheterisation, optimal time of removal of catheters, type of anaesthesia and fluid balance.

 Further reading & references

-- Prevention and treatment of surgical site infection, NICE Clinical Guideline (October 2008)
+- Surgical site infections: prevention and treatment; NICE Clinical Guideline (October 2008)

-- British Consensus Guidelines on Intravenous Fluid Therapy for Adult Surgical Patients; BAPEN Association for Clinical Biochemistry; Association of Surgeons of Great Britain and Ireland; Intensive Care Society; Renal Association; Society of Academic and Research Surgery (2008)
+- British Consensus Guidelines on Intravenous Fluid Therapy for Adult Surgical Patients; BAPEN Association for Clinical Biochemistry Association of Surgeons of Great Britain and Ireland

 - Rudra A et al; Postoperative Fever, 2006.